Shared Print Journal Program Collaboration

 Engagement with other programs

-- To engage with other shared print programs, including the Center for Research Libraries, to share information, expertise and to coordinate strategies.
+- To engage with other shared print programs to share information, expertise and to coordinate strategies.

 - To develop a participation model and eventually engage other groups in this cross-regional program.